Discount Pond Supplies at ThatFishPlace.com

 3. Riley = Yamabuki butterfly; longfin metallic gold; my brother picked the koi variety that he wanted; my niece named her after a friend

-Nikita, Alex, and Riley are gorgeous and happy as of two days after I got them.
+Nikita, Alex, and Riley were gorgeous and happy.

-I have had problems with ammonia that will not go away in the pond but the fish seem perfectly happy.
-I am bailing six to eight buckets of water twice a week for water changes.
+I had problems with ammonia that would not go away in the pond but the fish seemed perfectly happy.
+I bailed six to eight buckets of water twice a week for water changes.
 On 10/21/11, I heard a strange splashing.
 Alex had gotten on top of the vinyl-coated hardware cloth!
-There are gaps where the plants are and where the fountain comes out.
+There were gaps where the plants were and where the fountain comes out.
 I had used cable ties to make all the holes smaller than the koi.
 The only spot she could have gotten up was the fountain.
 I put more cable ties there and a mesh bag to try to prevent this again.
 Since Mac 1 and Mac 2 were Sanke that I wanted the most, and Mac 1 jumped from the same pond (different lid), and Mac 2 died her first winter, I would have been heart sick to lose Alex from a jump out too.
 My father had said there was no reason I needed to be home on time from work but, if I had not been there then (an hour late!), Alex would have died.

 I released Nikita, Alex, and Riley in to the 1800 gallon pond on 4/4/12.
 They joined right up with the other fish like they had been there all the time.
 They were 7" long with Alex being the largest and Riley a little smaller.
 The ammonia level in the basement pond at the time of release was 2 ppm so I am sure they were happy to get outside even if it was a little colder at 56 degrees F.